About

 Gemma Wang

-I’ve always had a deep love for music, having played piano for over ten years, and I’ve witnessed how it can truly life people’s spirits.
-For me, music is more than just sound—it’s a vehicle to create meaningful moments and help others feel alive and engaged.
+I’ve always had a deep love for music, having played piano for over ten years, and I’ve witnessed how it can truly lift people’s spirits.
+For me, music is a vehicle to create meaningful moments and help others feel alive and engaged.
+I am also a member and contributor to the Gerontological Society of America and the American Society on Aging!

 -